AMM: Adaptive Multilinear Meshes: Background and Related Work

 \subsection{Octree and Regular Refinement}

-\mesh is based on an advanced tree representation that builds upon the idea of regular refinement of octrees~\cite{Weiss:2016}, which are a common way of defining a spatial hierarchy over regular grids.
-A $d$-dimensional \emph{octree} is defined as a collection of \emph{$d$-cubes}, which form the \emph{nodes} of the octree.
-Under regular refinement, a \emph{parent node} (a $d$-cube) is decomposed into $2^d$ \emph{child nodes} (also $d$-cubes), by splitting each dimension into half.
+\mesh is based on an advanced tree representation that builds upon the idea of regular refinement of octrees, which are a common way of defining a spatial hierarchy over regular grids.
+With a slight abuse of notation, we use octree to refer to both octrees (in 3D) and quadtrees (in 2D).
+An \emph{octree} is a spatial hierarchy defined on a $d$-dimensional space; it is defined as a collection of \emph{$d$-cubes}, which form the \emph{nodes} of the tree.
+Under regular refinement, a \emph{parent node} (a $d$-cube) is decomposed into $2^d$ \emph{child nodes} (also $d$-cubes), by splitting each dimension in half.
 The \emph{root node} covers the entire domain.
 The nodes that have no children are referred to as \emph{leaf nodes}, whereas all others are \emph{internal nodes}.
-The number of refinements needed to obtain a given node from the root node defines the \emph{level} of the node.
+The number of refinements needed to obtain a given node from the root node defines the \emph{depth} (also referred to as the \emph{level}) of the node.
 An adaptive representation can be obtained by selectively refining the nodes of interest.
-When an octree is defined over a regular grid, such that the vertices of the grid form the corners of the $d$-cubes, standard representations require the size of the domain to be $2^L+1$, where $L$ defines the maximum level (depth) of the hierarchy.
-The midpoints of the parent node and its facets (i.e.,edges, faces), form the vertices of the child nodes, and each child contains one of the vertices of the parent node.
-Given a regular cubical mesh defined by a uniform octree, we refer to the $k$-dimensional faces of the tree as \emph{primal cubes}, and to the axis-aligned $(d-k)$-cubes defined by connecting the centers of their adjacent $d$-cubes as \emph{dual cubes}.
+When an octree is defined over a regular grid, such that the vertices of the grid form the corners of the $d$-cubes, standard representations require the \emph{size} of the domain (number of vertices in each dimension) to be $2^L+1$, where $L$ defines the maximum depth of the hierarchy; the size of a node at depth $\hl$ is given by $s_\hl = 2^{L-\hl}+1$.
+The midpoints of the parent node and its facets (\ie edges, faces) form the vertices of the child nodes, and each child contains one of the vertices of the parent node.
+Given a regular cubical mesh defined by an octree, we refer to the $k$-dimensional faces of the tree as \emph{primal cubes}, and to the axis-aligned $(d-k)$-cubes defined by connecting the centers of their adjacent $d$-cubes as \emph{dual cubes}.